2025 Toronto International Film Festival: The TIFF Story in 50 Films

 To mark the festival's 50th anniversary, the festival programmed a special series, The TIFF Story in 50 Films, to screen through June, July and August 2025 at the TIFF Lightbox.
-The program highlights 50 past Canadian and international films that have played a significant role in the festival's story, such as by helping to define the festival's vision or its status as a global platform and tastemaker.
+The program highlighted 50 past Canadian and international films that have played a significant role in the festival's story, such as by helping to define the festival's vision or its status as a global platform and tastemaker.